grafana/explore-logs/README.md

 ## Installation in Your Own Grafana Instance

-You can install the app in your own Grafana instance using `grafana-cli`:
+You can install Logs Explore in your own Grafana instance using `grafana-cli`:

 ```sh
 grafana-cli --pluginUrl=https://storage.googleapis.com/grafana-lokiexplore-app/grafana-lokiexplore-app-latest.zip plugins install grafana-lokiexplore-app